getrightdawg/usar-sf.github.io/README.md

 ## 🪖 Overview

 This is a **full-stack web application** for the **Army Special Forces (ASF)** within Zanance's United States Army.
-It serves as the **official website** showcasing ASF’s operations, recruitment process, training courses, and organizational structure.
+It serves as the **official website** showcasing ASF’s operations, recruitment process, organizational structure, and more.

-Built with modern web technologies, it features:

-- A **dark military-themed UI** inspired by ASF’s tactical branding.
-- Detailed information about **1st SFG, 5th SFG, and 10th SFG**.
-- Interactive animations and a responsive design.

 ---